 Summer Camp Activities

-This provide them with the opportunities to interact with other kids and adults, thus learning to work in teams and socialize with others.
+This provides them with the opportunities to interact with other kids and adults, thus learning to work in teams and socialize with others.
 Our aim at The Biltmore School is to make your kids able to lead successful lives and evolve comfortably in society as they grow up.

 Learning while having fun: it's possible!